Visit this website for up to date information about measures and basic rules in the Netherlands.

 Utrecht is one of the most popular university cities in the Netherlands.
 Because of this, the demand for student housing in and around Utrecht is extremely high.
 Unfortunately, Utrecht University cannot guarantee housing.

 During your stay in Utrecht you can expect to spend between € 800 and € 1,000 a month on living expenses.
-See here for more information.
+See here for a full breakdown of expenses more information.

 After arrival at Schiphol Amsterdam Airport, you can take a train to Utrecht Central Station.
 The train station is part of Schiphol Plaza, just follow directions for ‘trains’.
 The airport and train stations are often very busy, so beware of pickpockets.